clawpack/pyclaw/doc/classes.rst

     >>> claw.solutions['n'] = sol

-Here we have imported and created the :class:`~pyclaw.controller.Controller` class, assigned the :class:`~pyclaw.evolve.solver.Solver` and :class:`~pyclaw.solution.Solution`.
+Here we have imported and created the :class:`~pyclaw.controller.Controller` class, assigned the :class:`~pyclaw.solver.Solver` and :class:`~pyclaw.solution.Solution`.

 These next commands setup the type of output the controller will output.
 The